EduardBargues/cicd-template/README.md

 - **development**

-  A (dummy) service is included in the _src_ folder.
+  A (dummy) service is included in the _src-dotnet_ folder.
 The folder includes a functional serverless web-api developed in dotnet-core-3.1 with unit-tests and a '_/diagnostics_' endpoint that returns '_diagnostics-ok_' when called.
   A folder called "docker" is located in the root of the repo.
 Inside, you'll find 2 dockerfiles to create artifact and run e2e tests locally.
 Both dockerfiles are meant to help you better develop your api locally.

 - **continuous-integration**